BAND 5, SCP’S 4-6, (32.5 hours per week, TTO + 3 days)

 The successful candidates will have high aspirations, a growth mindset and be committed to raising standards, as well as excellent English and Maths skills.
 We will be particularly interested in candidates who have attributes they can offer to further complement our existing staff skill set.

-Visits to the school are warmly welcomed and can be arranged by contacting the school office on 01535 603832.
+Visits to the school can be arranged (following latest government guidance regarding Covid19) by contacting the school office on 01535 603832.